 Technically at 60°S the Atlantic Ocean changes into the Southern Ocean.
-Icebergs are common in this part of the ocean and do present a danger to ships.
-This part of the world also has a low ozone layer which means a high solar radiation.
+Icebergs are common in these parts and do present a danger to ships.
+This part of the world also has a low ozone layer which means higher solar radiation.
 This is actually changing the DNA of many of the animals that are common in this part of the world.

 It is possible to travel through here, especially on cruises but this isn’t for the faint of heart.
 Weather and conditions can be brutal so take caution in that.
-However this part of the ocean it is possible to see many types of marine life like whales, otters, seals, or even birds like albatross.
+It is possible to see many types of marine life like whales, otters, seals, or even birds like an albatross.

 1,294 miles long